8 Apple Notes tips for Mac and iOS you’ll probably use

 The best way to do this is to place an image right at the top of the Note, just before the first line of text which should be the Note name.

 That’s easy to do: Open the specific Note and drag-&-drop an appropriate image into that space.
 After a few moments you’ll find the image appears as a thumbnail across all your logged-in devices.
 Here’s one I made for a shared Shopping List note.

-One more thing: iOS users can sort notes by date created, date modified or automatically in Settings>Notes>Sort Notes by, which is a quick way to find some notes.
+One more thing: iOS users can sort notes by date created, alphabetically by title, date modified or automatically in Settings>Notes>Sort Notes by, which is a quick way to find some notes.